ava-labs/hypersdk/chunker/README.md

 }
 ```

+Each validator can store Y processing chunks on the network for potential inclusion.
+If a chunk contains no valid transacitons,
+it can be included in a block as a "delete" so that the validator doesn't need to wait the entire timeout for inclusion (and doesn't need
+to waste the work of iterating over it during building).

-Filter chunks we agreed on data availability of because they will undoubtedly contain unexecutable transactions (fee exceeds max, user
+Insight: Filter chunks we agreed on data availability of because they will undoubtedly contain unexecutable transactions (fee exceeds max, user
 runs out of funds).
+Store OriginalChunkIDs until chain time surpasses latest tx or X blocks after it was accepted.
+Then we only store FilteredChunkID.
+New nodes syncing only need to fetch FilteredChunkID.

+## Open Questions
-To minimize duplicate txs that can be issued by a single address, we require that addresses be sent over P2P to a specific issuer
+* To minimize duplicate txs that can be issued by a single address, we require that addresses be sent (from non-validators) over P2P
-at a specific time.
+to a specific issuer for a specific expiry time.